pishoyg/coptic/site/home.md

 2. Download [the Coptic package](https://drive.google.com/file/d/1KV0fH23Zucmlvdc0dwTJiDdqKIvbuYY_/view?usp=sharing),
 and open it / import it in Anki.
 This package includes all the data.

-   **N.B.
-The package is updated regularly (almost daily), so make sure to save the link and come back occasionally to download the updated version.**
+   **NOTE: The package is updated regularly (almost daily), so make sure to save the link and come back occasionally to download the updated version.**

 ## Description